ashleyvargas/open_nsfw/README.md

 #### Usage

 * The network takes in an image and outputs a probability (score between 0-1) which can be used to filter not suitable for work images.
 Scores < 0.2 indicate that the image is likely to be safe with high probability.
 Scores > 0.8 indicate that the image is highly probable to be NSFW.
 Scores in middle range may be binned for different NSFW levels.
 * Depending on the dataset, usecase and types of images, we advise developers to choose suitable thresholds.
-Due to difficult nature of problem, there will be errors, which depend on use-cases / definition / tolerance of NSFW.
+Due to difficult nature of problem, there will be errors, which depend on usecases / definition / tolerance of NSFW.
 Ideally, developers should create an evaluation set according to the definition of what is safe for their application, then fit a [ROC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) curve to choose a suitable threshold if they are using the model as it is.
-* ***Results can be improved by [fine-tuning](http://caffe.berkeleyvision.org/gathered/examples/finetune_flickr_style.html)*** the model for your dataset/ uscase / definition of NSFW.
+* ***Results can be improved by [fine-tuning](http://caffe.berkeleyvision.org/gathered/examples/finetune_flickr_style.html)*** the model for your dataset/ usecase / definition of NSFW.
 We do not provide any guarantees of accuracy of results.
 Please read the disclaimer below.
 * Using human moderation for edge cases in combination with the machine learned solution will help improve performance.

 #### Description of model